Upside down morality plunges America into anarchy

 The Black Lives Matter protestors may get upset when they see a half naked lady lying on a confederate flag pattern towel on an exclusive North Suburban beachfront.

-But they don’t seem to care much at the symbols of real destruction, racism and hate, like when members of their protests loot a store.
+But they don’t seem to care much at the symbols of real destruction, racism and hate, like when members of their own protests loot a store, or even burn it down.

 In April I interviewed two families whose stores were looted.
 One was looted twice.
 The owners and members of the family cried as they watched the looters kick in the doors and windows and walk out casually with boxes of toilet paper, booze, food, snacks and more.
 Watching nearby were uniformed members of the Chicago police who were bullied into only confronting “real threats” to life.